 You can calculate your receiving efficiency by taking your volume of received goods and dividing it by the number of labor hours for the same timeframe.
 Your receiving efficiency should continue to rise over time as your warehouse staff gain experience.

 Once you’ve received inventory, your employees must put them away.
-This particular KPI looks at how accurately your employees execute this process.
+This particular warehouse KPIs look at how accurately your employees execute the putaway process.
 Your warehouse should aim for 100% in terms of how well your employees put inventory away the first time.

 If you’re consistently not making that 100% mark, you need to check for patterns in your employees' put-away errors.
 Patterns suggest a learned mistake, or even something small, like an employee who consistently mixes up two products.
 The pattern may be that the same few employees misplace inventory, suggesting that retraining is in order.

 The order fulfillment process looks different based on the type of business you have.